Canon M200 vs Fujifilm X-A3

 - More heavily discounted: Has been around for much longer (launched in August 2016).

-If the count of individual advantages (bullet points above) is taken as a guide, the X-A3 comes out slightly ahead of the M200 (6 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X-A3 emerges as the winner of the match-up (7 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon M200 and the Fujifilm X-A3 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.